TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-cloud/telemetry/enable-telemetry.md

 When creating a new Cloud Data Plane deployment or editing an existing one, you can configure telemetry export settings.
 These settings are specific to Cloud Data Plane deployments only and allow you to monitor API performance through your chosen telemetry provider.

+When you modify any general telemetry settings in Tyk Cloud, these changes don't take immediate effect.
+Your Cloud Data Planes need to be redeployed to activate the new telemetry configuration.

 #### Configuration Options